Patterns for Blockchain Data Migration: Blockchain Migration Patterns

-\item [Context]: Because the source BC used by the nonprofit is public, it is not decommissioned after the migration.
-Therefore, any state left in the source BC could be misused (e.g., double spending).
+\paragraph{\textit{Context}.} Because the source blockchain used by the nonprofit is public, it is not decommissioned after the migration.
+Therefore, any state and smart contracts left in the source blockchain could be misused (e.g., double spending).
+The list of states and smart contracts to be migrated is given in the snapshot or ID database.